 There are many factors to be considered with software licensing and establishing adequate processes to make sure businesses operate legally.
 The diverse range of software licensing models alone is sufficient to conclude that Software Asset Management (SAM) is not as simple as it sounds:

 - Software is licensed in many different ways and can differ from vendor to vendor

 - Software from the same vendor can be licensed differently depending on the product

-- The same product can be licensed in different ways depending on the option chosen
+- Vendors do licence the same product in different ways depending on the option chosen

 - Licensing terms and conditions often change between product versions